 Even if you do bypass a brokerage commission, you'll still have to pony up for a fund's expense ratio.
 All things being equal, the lower it is, the better.
 But before you assume that you should invest in a low-cost index tracker such as Vanguard 500 Index (VFINX), remember that with index funds, the most you can realistically expect is to underperform the market each year by about the amount of your annual expenses.

-The upshot?
-While index funds certainly have their place (just ask Jack Bogle!), we think savvy types should shoot higher without paying for the privilege.
-With that in mind, consider that while the typical domestic-stock fund will ding you roughly 1.5% each year, those we've recommended in Champion Funds cost around 1% on average.
-Considering that 96% of our picks have made money for shareholders -- and that, as a group, they're beating the market by some eight percentage points, that's quite a deal.
+While index funds certainly have their place (just ask Jack Bogle!), I believe on-the-ball investors should shoot higher without paying for the privilege.
+With that in mind, consider that while the typical domestic stock fund will ding you roughly 1.4% each year, those we've recommended in Champion Funds cost around 1% on average.
+Considering that 96% of our picks have made money for shareholders -- and that, as a group, they're beating the market as well -- that's quite a deal.

 Smart fund investors should consider lots of factors before taking the plunge, but for my money, the manager's track record and the fund's price tag are two critical pieces of the puzzle.
-If you'd like to sneak a peek at how to assemble the whole shebang, you can check out the latest installment of Champion Funds.
+If you'd like to sneak a peek at how to assemble the whole shebang, click here to check out the latest installment of Champion Funds.

 This article was originally published on Sept.
 14, 2006.
 It has been updated.

-runs point on the Fool's Champion Funds newsletter service, and at the time of publication, he didn't own any of the securities mentioned above at the time of publication.
+Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service, and he didn't own any of the securities mentioned above at the time of publication.
 Wal-Mart and Pfizer are Inside Value picks.
 JPMorgan is an Income Investor selection.
 You can check out the Fool's strict disclosure policy by clicking right here.